pfnet-research/NoTransactionBandNetwork/README.md

 ![nn](fig/nn.png)

 * **The original architecture**:
-  - The input of the neural network uses the current hedge ratio (`δ_ti`) as well as other information (`I_ti`) a human trader might use.
+  - The input of the neural network uses the current hedge ratio (`δ_ti`) as well as other information (`I_ti`).
-  - Since the input of the neural network includes on the current action, this architecture bears the complication of action-dependence.
+  - Since the input of the network includes on the current action `δ_ti`, this architecture suffers the complication of action-dependence.
 * **The no-transaction band network**:
-  - This architecture computes "no-transaction band" `[b_l, b_u]` by a neural network and then computes the next hedge ratio by `clamp`(https://pytorch.org/docs/stable/generated/torch.clamp.html?highlight=clamp#torch.clamp)ing the current hedge ratio inside this band.
+  - This architecture computes "no-transaction band" `[b_l, b_u]` by a neural network and then computes the next hedge ratio by [`clamp`](https://pytorch.org/docs/stable/generated/torch.clamp.html?highlight=clamp#torch.clamp)ing the current hedge ratio inside this band.
   - Since the input of the neural network does not use the current action, this architecture can circumvent the action-dependence.

 ## Give it a Try!